 • IFX Research

 Created a market system and research community to align research outputs with private incentives, compensating academics for the economic value of their work.
-Acquired for core IP and network in late 2024.
+Acquired for core IP and network.

 • US Treasury